kube-burner/kube-burner/docs/measurements.md

 Measurements are enabled in the measurements section of the configuration file.
 This section contains a list of measurements with their options.
 'kube-burner' supports the following measurements so far:

+Note: podLatency is only captured when a benchmark is triggered.
+It does not work with the "index" mode of kube-burner

 ## Pod latency

 Collects latencies from the different pod startup phases, these **latency metrics are in ms**.
 Can be enabled with: